Meet the Solar System's Dwarf Planets

 Caltech astronomer Mike Brown led the team that discovered Eris in 2005.
 The find spurred the IAU to strip Pluto of its planethood and create the "dwarf planet" category a year later.

 That decision remains controversial to this day, making Eris' name quite fitting: Eris is the Greek goddess of discord and strife, who stirred up jealousy and envy among the goddesses, leading to the Trojan War.
-Eris' one known moon, Dysnomia, is named after the goddess' daughter, who served as the spirit of lawlessness.

-Eris is virtually the same size as Pluto, but it's about 25 percent more massive, suggesting that Eris contains considerably more rock (and less ice) than its Kuiper Belt neighbor.
-However, the surfaces of the two dwarf planets appear to be similar, composed primarily of nitrogen ice.
+Eris has one known moon, Dysnomia.

 Haumea: The oddball